mychal-hall/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+Relational Database Management System (RDBMS) handles the way that the database is structured.
+How various tables 'relate' to each other and how the data is stored in 'relation' to other data.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+The primary key is just that... it's primary.
+It is the primary way that the data is collated, aggregated and accessed.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+That's the Foreign Key, sir.

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+Best way I know how is to set up a third table to act as the meeting point for the relationship.
+We could then bring in the primary keys from 2 other tables grab whatever else we needed.

+Each table should hold a primary focus.

 ## Project Set Up